 Progress Report

-Collaborative AIrobots for adaptation of diverse environments and innovation of infrastructure construction2.
-Dynamic Collaboration System for Multiple Robots
+Collaborative AI robots for adaptation of diverse environments and innovation of infrastructure construction[6] System integration for emergency restoration work of river channel blockages

 1. Outline of the project